Take a look at our FAQs below to help you better understand how B&Y works

 As a business you may take comfort in the knowledge that many investors take an open view on the position of the business – they will back new start (NewCo) and CVAs as well as working with existing creditors and banks within the existing framework.
 We have helped numerous clients proceed confidently through the restructuring process and return successfully to a stable, well financed position and a profitable business status.

 These days most business owners are aware of the term Company Voluntary Arrangement (CVA).
 Simply put, it is a formal procedure by which a business enters into a binding agreement with its creditors.
-This enables the company to trade as normal, easing cash flow and allowing the Directors to remain in control, allowing them to focus on the business’s recovery instead of the stress that comes with debt management.
+This enables the company to trade as normal, easing cash-flow and allowing the Directors to remain in control, allowing them to focus on the business’s recovery instead of the stress that comes with debt management.

-At B&Y have an enviable track record in constructing CVA’s, ensuring they are properly put together and given the best chance to succeed.
-Uniquely, we are able to raise capital to run alongside the CVA and support the business as it moves forwards.
+At B&Y we have an enviable track record in constructing CVA’s, ensuring they are properly put together and given the best chance to succeed.
+Uniquely, we may be able to raise capital to run alongside the CVA and support the business as it moves forwards.
 Cash-flow as working capital are vital, and it maybe that the business is best served with this twin approach.
 You can read about the results from the CVAs we have constructed in our Case Studies section.

 Over the past few years HMRC have been operating a Time to Pay service for businesses who are struggling to pay their taxes on time.
 Various statistics have been offered, but one that stands out is that at its height over 300,000 businesses took advantage of this scheme.
 These were all SME’s.